- Fee assured

 Barnet & Chase Farm Hospitals

-Dr Akeel Alisa undertook clinical research in hepatology at the Institute of Hepatology (UCL) focusing on the immunological responses in cirrhosis and hepatocellular carcinoma, non-invasive tests for liver fibrosis, gaining experience with liver transplant and the UK first living related liver transplant program.
+Dr Akeel Alisa undertook clinical research in various aspects of Gastroenterology & Endoscopy.
+He was awarded an MD for his research at the Institute of Hepatology (UCL) focusing on the immunological responses in cirrhosis and hepatocellular carcinoma.
+Further research included non-invasive tests for liver fibrosis and gaining experience with liver transplant and the UK first living related liver transplant program.

 •Induction of latency-associated peptide (transforming growth factor-β(1)) expression on CD4+ T cells reduces Toll-like receptor 4 ligand-induced tumour necrosis factor-α production in a transforming growth factor-β-dependent manner.
 Boswell S, Sharif S, Alisa A, Pereira SP, Williams R, Behboudi S. Immunology.
 2011 Jul;133(3):278-87.